 The City of Key West has a Building Permit Allocation System (BPAS) that limits new residential and transient development growth based on hurricane evacuation times.
-In 2013, the City was allocated 1,093 Equivalent Single-Family Units (ESFU) for development to be distributed over the following 10 years.
-Since then, 300 additional affordable units have been allocated by the State, which was challenged and awarded in court.
+In 2013, the City was allocated

+1,093 Equivalent Single-Family Units (ESFU) for development to be distributed over the following 10 years.
+Since then 300 additional affordable units have been allocated by the State, which was challenged and awarded in court, but is now awaiting the appeals process.

-The functional population projections shown in Table C3.1 are compared with the service area functional population projections contained in FKAA's draft 20-Year Water System Master Plan (Provided March 2020).
+The functional population projections shown in Table C3.1 are compared with the service area functional population projections contained in the FKAA Master Plan.
 The Monroe County Planning Department's permanent and seasonal population projections were used to develop this functional population for FKAA's entire service area through 2040.
 The projected population was then multiplied by FKAA's projected per capita demand to project customer demand in the service area.